INTERNATIONAL MODEL AFRICAN UNION

 FACULTY ADVISORS AND CONSULTANTS

-5. The Secretariat of the Model African Union shall designate Faculty Members to serve as Faculty Advisors and Consultants in the various organs of the Model AU.
+6. The Secretariat of the Model African Union shall designate Faculty Members to serve as Faculty Advisors and Consultants in the various organs of the Model A.U.

-8. Faculty Advisors with the guidance of the Director shall take actions as necessary to ensure the smooth functioning and integrity of all organs of the Model AU.
+9. Faculty Advisors with the guidance of the Director shall take actions as necessary to ensure the smooth functioning and integrity of all organs of the Model A.U.

-10. Committees, Council and the Assembly of Heads of State and Government shall have two officers, namely the Chair and Vice-Chair, who shall be appointed by the Director.
+11. The officers of the Committees, Council, and Assembly of Heads of State and Government shall be appointed by the Director.

-11. Officers appointed by the Director shall attend virtual training sessions as required and will perform the work of their office as specified in the rules of procedure, the program, and as communicated to the officer by the Director.
+12. Officers appointed by the Director shall attend virtual orientation sessions prior to the Conference and will perform the work of their office as specified in the rules of procedure, the program, and as communicated to the officer by the Secretariat and Director.
 With respect to appointment to office and the interpretation of work to be performed, the decision of the Director is final.
 Officers will work with Faculty Advisors and Consultants, and the Secretariat to ensure the smooth running of all aspects of the Model.

-12. Officers of the Committees, Council and the Assembly of Heads of State and Government are officers of the Model AU and may not represent their delegation in deliberating and voting on resolutions in the Assembly of Heads of State and Government.
+13. Officers of the Committees and the Executive Council may play a full part as representatives of their delegations in deliberating and voting on proposals.
+During that time they are required to hand over their official duties to other officers until the item has been passed, been defeated, or otherwise been removed from consideration.
+Officers of the Assembly of Heads of State and Government are officers of the Model AU and may not represent their delegation in deliberating and voting on resolutions in the Assembly of Heads of State and Government.

-13. All officers shall meet with the Secretariat as needed to discuss the Committee and Council process and their duties therein.
+14. All officers shall meet with the Secretariat as scheduled in the Program and/or as needed to discuss their duties and problems arising in the execution of their offices.

-14. In addition to those powers specified elsewhere, the Chair of a Committee or Council and of the Assembly of Heads of State and Government shall interpret these Rules, rule on Points of Order, assure parliamentary order, accord speaking rights, put the question, announce decisions, limit the number of times a delegate may speak on any question, open and close the speakers list and close debate.
+15. In addition to those powers specified elsewhere, the Chair of a Committee, the Executive Council and of the Assembly of Heads of State and Government shall interpret these Rules, rule on Points of Order, assure parliamentary order, accord speaking rights, put the question, announce decisions, limit the number of times a delegate may speak on any question, open and close the speakers list and close debate.

-15. The agenda of the Opening Plenary Session on Saturday, February 19 will be the following (in order): (1) Convening of the Model AU; (2) Keynote Address; (3) Adjournment to Committee.
+16. The agenda of the Opening Plenary Session will be the following (in order): (1) Roll Call of Delegations; (2) Convening of the Model A.U.; (3) Keynote Address; (4) Reception.

-17. The Committees and Council shall only consider the agenda topics assigned to them.
+18. The Committees shall only consider the agenda topics assigned to them.

-18. The agenda for the Assembly of Heads of State and Government shall be to consider, debate and vote on the resolutions passed by the Executive Council, the Committee on Democracy, Governance and Human Rights, the Economic Committee, Committee on Peace and Security, and Social Committee.
+19. The agenda for the Assembly of Heads of State and Government shall be (in order): (1) receive report from the Executive Council and (2) consider and take action on resolutions submitted by the Committee on Democracy, Governance and Human Rights, the Economic Committee, Committee on Pan Africanism and Continental Unity, Committee on Peace and Security, and Social Committee.

 GENERAL PROCEDURES AND RULES OF DEBATE

-24. To end the session for a specified period of time, a motion to suspend the session will be required.
-Such a motion would be required to end the session in expectation of resuming at a specified time.
+29. To end the session for a specified period of time, a motion to suspend the session will be required.
+Such a motion would be required to end the morning or afternoon session in expectation of resuming at a specified time.
 Such a motion will also be required for either moderated or un-moderated caucuses.
 Such a motion requires a second, is not debatable, and is decided by a simple majority.
-The same applies to a motion to adjourn, which is necessary when the Assembly of Heads of State and Government, a Committee or the Executive Council has dispensed with all its business and wishes to end its deliberations for the year.
+The same applies to a motion to adjourn, which is necessary when the Assembly of Heads of State and Government, the Executive Council or a Committee has dispensed with all its business and wishes to end its deliberations for the year.
 These motions may be ruled dilatory by the Chair, whose decision is subject to Appeal.